 Top Health Benefits of Cinnamon Bark and Powder

-Lowers and Stabilizes Blood Sugar Levels
+Your Blood Sugar Levels

 Cinnamon’s ability to lower blood sugar is one of its most well-researched and well-known benefits.

-Studies have shown that it can regulate the amount of glucose entering your bloodstream after a meal.
+Studies have shown that it can help regulate the amount of glucose entering your bloodstream after a meal.
 Its ability to do this comes from the fact that it slows the breakdown of carbohydrates in your digestive system.
 This, in turn, slows the absorption of glucose into your bloodstream.

 If you’re wondering how much cinnamon to take, the studies showed an effective range between 1/2-2 teaspoons.
 Combine it with other diet and lifestyle changes for the best results.